 - Mineral Waste: Consists of solid products of exploration and mineral concentration to acquire the targeted minerals.
-Mineral waste will potentially be produced throughout the exploration phase.
+Mineral waste may be generated throughout the exploration phase.
 This waste will be stripped and dumped in allocated areas as stipulated in the EMP. - Non-mineral Waste: Consists primarily of auxiliary materials that will support the exploration phase.
-This includes but is not limited to items such as empty containers, plastic, etc., and other domestic waste.
-This waste will be collected, sorted, and taken to the dumpsite as regularly as necessary.
+This includes, but is not limited to, empty containers, plastic, and other domestic waste.
+This waste will be collected, sorted, and taken to the dumpsite as needed.

-2.2.6 Safety and Security
+2.3.4 Safety and Security

 - Storage Site: Temporary storage areas for exploration material, equipment, and machinery will be required at the campsite and/or exploration sites.
-Security will be supplied on a 24-hour basis at the delegated sites for storage.
-A temporary support fence surrounding the storage site will be constructed to ensure people and domestic animals are not put at risk. - Fire management: Basic firefighting equipment, i.e., fire extinguishers, will be readily available in vehicles, at the working sites and camps.
-The exploration crew is required to have the contact details of the nearest fire station at hand in case of a larger scale of fires at the site, in particular "veld" or bush fires, which can spread rapidly over large areas. - Health and Safety: Adequate and appropriate Personal Protective Equipment (PPE) will be provided to every project personnel while working at the site.
-A first aid kit will be readily available on-site to attend to potential injuries.
+Security will be provided on a 24-hour basis at the designated storage sites.
+A temporary support fence will be constructed around the storage site to ensure people and domestic animals are not put at risk. - Fire management: Basic firefighting equipment, i.e., fire extinguishers, will be readily available in vehicles, at the working sites and camps.
+The exploration crew is required to have the contact details of the nearest fire station at hand in case of a larger-scale fire at the site, in particular "veld" or bush fires, which can spread rapidly over large areas. - Health and Safety: Adequate and appropriate Personal Protective Equipment (PPE) will be provided to every project personnel while working at the site.
+A first-aid kit will be readily available on-site to treat potential injuries.

-2.2.7 Accommodation
+2.3.5 Accommodation

-The exploration crew/project personnel will be accommodated in a camp site, which will consist of tents, caravans, and/or make-shift buildings and temporary ablution facilities or in the Omatjette town.
+The exploration crew/project personnel will be accommodated at a camp site, which will include tents, caravans, and/or makeshift buildings, as well as temporary ablution facilities.
 This campsite will be set up near the exploration sites on the EPL.
 If the accommodation camp is to be set up on a farm, necessary arrangements will be made with the farm/landowner(s).
-Exploration activities will take place during daytime only and staff will commute between the exploration site(s) and their place of accommodation.
+Exploration activities will take place during the daytime only, and staff will commute between the exploration site(s) and their place of accommodation.

-2.3 Decommissioning and Rehabilitation Phase
+2.4 Decommissioning and Rehabilitation Phase

-Once the exploration activities on the EPL come to an end, the Proponent will need to put site rehabilitation measures in place.
-Decommissioning and rehabilitation are primarily reinforced through a decommissioning and rehabilitation plan, which consists of safety, health, environmental, and contingency aspects.
+Once exploration activities on the EPL are complete, the Proponent will need to implement site rehabilitation measures.
+Decommissioning and rehabilitation are primarily supported by a plan that covers safety, health, environmental, and contingency aspects.
 An unfavorable economic situation or unconvincing exploration results might force the Proponent to cease the exploration program before the predicted closure.
-Therefore, it is best practice for the Proponent to ensure that the project activities cease in an environmentally friendly manner and the sites are rehabilitated.
+Therefore, it is best practice for the Proponent to ensure that the project activities are stopped in an environmentally friendly manner and that the sites are rehabilitated.